 Price discrimination

-- Read the following Twitter thread (May 2018)
+Activity: Read the following Twitter thread (also available here). |

-Group activity: India Worksheet, April 2019 or complete This India Quiz |
+Activity: Complete the India Worksheet, April 2019 or complete this India Quiz |

 The main concepts from this session – elasticity and price discrimination – lend themselves beautifully to practical implications.
 A nice application is an identification of the price, income, and cross price elasticities of various products.
 That said, I think it’s easy to misuse these concepts.
 Cross price elasticity is in part captured already in price elasticity (since a chief determinant of price elasticity is the availability of substitutes) and there can be an unfortunate tendency to use income elasticity labels inappropriately.
 I do not believe in any inherent distinction between “necessities” and “luxuries” – as Mary Douglas said, “there will always be luxuries, for rank must be marked” 1979 [1996] p.85).
 Income elasticities are better assigned to social groups, rather than the goods themselves.